ArduinoSmarthomeDe/arduino-knx-shield/README.md

 The serial hardware interface (RX / TX), which is also used by the Arduino Uno from the USB port, can simply be separated from the TP-UART chip using a DIP switch.
 Alternatively, the serial interface of the TP-UART can be switched to software serial pins or is accessed on a connector.

-*Note: This is just a DIY board, so there is no official KNX stack to configure via the ETS software.*
+*This is just a DIY board, so there is no official KNX stack to configure via the ETS software.*

+**NOTICE: The shield fits best on an Arduino Uno with a micro USB connector.
+Otherwise it can lead to problems with USB Type A connector.**

 ## Preview